colomemaria/epiAneufinder/README.md

 * 1.0.4
     * Adding the parameter gc_correction to allow multiple options there.
+    * Adding a file removed_regions.tsv to document which regions were filtered out.

 * 1.0.3
     * Added the option to start the algorithm directly from a count matrix (Warning: performance might drop compared to bam/fragment files, see vignette)